-Forest Carbon Works uses the carbon market to help smaller landowners earn revenue by sequestering carbon in their forests.
-Learn how carbon credits work and why reducing emissions has market value.
+Forest Carbon Works uses the carbon market as a way to help private forest landowners practice long-term forest conservation, and get paid for it!
+Forest Carbon Works rewards its Members for the growth and sustainable maintenance of their forests.
+Learn how carbon credits work and why reducing emissions has financial value.

 What is a carbon credit?

-A carbon credit is a tradeable asset issued by the California Air Resources Board that represents a reduction or removal of one metric ton of carbon dioxide from the atmosphere.
-Carbon credits are bought and sold through California’s compliance program, cap-and-trade.
+A carbon credit is a tradeable asset issued by an official registry that represents a reduction or removal of one metric ton of carbon dioxide from the atmosphere.
+Carbon credits are bought and sold within an accredited marketplace.
+Carbon credits can be generated from carbon-storing activities such as the conservation and sustainable management of forests.

 How is forestland defined?